Joshua-Data-Wizard/PyRealEstate/README.md

 ## AVM Evalutation Metrics
 pyRealEstate can provide metrics on the evaluation of your AVM (Automated Valuation Model) such as the weighted mean sale ratio, COD (Coefficient Of Disspersion), and PRD ( Price Related Differential) please visit the wiki for detailed documentation [pyRealEstate Evaluation](https://github.com/Joshua-Data-Wizard/PyRealEstate/wiki/AVM-Evaluation-Metrics)

+## Data Pre Processing
+In addition to the evaluation metrics for the models pyRealEstate also offers a multitude of functions to help with the pre processing of data.
+Please visit the wiki for detailed documentation [pyRealEstate Pre Processing](https://github.com/Joshua-Data-Wizard/PyRealEstate/wiki/Pre-Processing)

+## Time Trending for AVM's
+In creating Automated Valuation Models (AVM's) for real estate it is key to capture time trends in the market.
+There are typically two major approaches one is to model the time trend and then to adjust the sales based on the time adjustment rate.
+The other option is to include time directly in the model.
+If one wishes to take the first approach this pyRealEstate is to assist in the finding of the time adjustment rates.
+Please visit the wiki for detailed documentation [pyRealEstate Time Trending](https://github.com/Joshua-Data-Wizard/PyRealEstate/wiki/Time-Trending)